Smarter Volunteer Manager Training

 - Aspiring Volunteering Charter signatories**see NOTE below

-Our programmes employ simple methods to achieve fundamental outcomes – all using a Dynamic Model* of volunteer management.
+Our programmes employ simple methods to achieve fundamental outcomes – all using the Dynamic Model* of volunteer management.
 These workshops provide an accessible but powerful management model and introduce a range of highly adaptable tools that will help you create the perfect fit for your organisation’s context.

 Some comments from previous participants of our training…